State subcommittee delays vote on creating Dunwoody EMS zone

 He asked for but did not receive a definite timeline for when the two new ambulances would be stationed in the city, other than the knowledge that question would be raised at the full Region 3 EMS council meeting on Nov.
 8.

-“The situation has been allowed to go on,” he said.
+“The situation has been allowed to go on,” Shortal said.
 “It’s time to correct it.”

+In an interview after the meeting, Dunwoody City Councilmember Terry Nall, who has led the city’s effort in seeking its own EMS zone, said having three ambulances stationed in Dunwoody gets the city back to where it was in 2013, before DeKalb contracted out its ambulance service to AMR.

+He was not impressed with the county’s recommendation that city’s pay extra for enhanced EMS service.